eastskykang/machine-learning-project/README.rst

 The framework provides several placeholder files in models_, where you should implement your algorithms.

+It contains two simple examples already, KernelEstimator in regression_ and RandomSelection in `feature selection`_.

-Please do not create *any* new files.
+Please do not create *any* new model files.
 Our goal is to maintain the same structure for everybody to enable easy navigation.

 If you think something is missing or should be changed, please contact us via the Piazza forum_ or start an issue on gitlab.